Inside the Systems

 From the insurer perspective, prior auth prevents unnecessary care and steers utilization toward less expensive options.
 When a generic medication works, requiring prior auth for the brand name encourages generic use.
 When physical therapy might help before surgery, prior auth can require trying it first.

 The system also addresses safety concerns.
 Some treatments carry risks that warrant verification of appropriate indication and monitoring.
-Prior authorization can ensure that dangerous drugs are used appropriately.
+Prior authorization can ensure that dangerous drugs are used appropriately and that high-risk procedures are performed only when clinical criteria are met.

 How Prior Authorization Actually Works in Practice

-Review process: Insurer staff review the request against clinical criteria.
+Review process: Insurer staff review the request against clinical criteria, often using proprietary guidelines such as InterQual (developed by Change Healthcare) or MCG Health (formerly Milliman Care Guidelines).
 Initial review may be by nurses or pharmacists, with denials escalated to physician reviewers.
-The criteria used are often proprietary and not shared with providers or patients.
+These clinical criteria define what the insurer considers medically necessary for a given diagnosis and set of circumstances, but they are often not shared with providers or patients.

 Decision communication: The insurer communicates approval, denial, or request for more information.
 Approvals may be for limited durations, requiring reauthorization.
 Denials include reasons and appeal rights, though reasons are often vague.